-The WFD status of the coastal water body within which the shellfish area is situated has not been assigned.
-The Glencastle River which discharges into the shellfish area is 'good' and therefore satisfactory.
-The Doolough Stream is 'moderate' and therefore unsatisfactory; however, this status was extrapolated from similar water body types (Map 12).
+The WFD status of the coastal water body, within which the shellfish area is situated, has not been assigned.
+The Four Mile River which discharges into the shellfish area is 'good' and therefore satisfactory (Map 12).

 Shellfish Flesh Monitoring Programme